Daydreaming (Radiohead song): Recording

-"Daydreaming" was written around Jonny Greenwood playing piano in a jam without the singer, Thom Yorke, who added the vocals and the lyrics in another session.
+"Daydreaming" was written around Jonny Greenwood playing piano in a jam without the singer, Thom Yorke, who added the vocals in another session.
 The song was finished early in Radiohead's sessions at the La Fabrique studio in France.
 Yorke described it as a "breakthrough" for the album.

 For the introduction, the band slowed the tape, creating a pitch-warping effect.
 The strings, recorded at RAK Studios in London, were arranged by Greenwood and performed by the London Contemporary Orchestra, conducted by Hugh Brunt.
 The orchestra had previously worked with Greenwood on his score for the 2012 film The Master.
 Greenwood had the cellists detune their cellos, creating a "growling" sound.
 The cellist Oliver Coates said: "Nigel, Jonny and Thom all have this awesome relationship, and were so animated during the recording.
 I remember we were laying down the cello part at the end of 'Daydreaming' and Thom said, 'That's it – that is the sound of the record.'"